-1. Number and extent of rills: rills are rare on this site.
-If rills are present they are likely to occur immediately following wildfire and a high intensity convection storm and on slopes greater than 15 percent.
-Sandy surface texture will limit rill development.

-- 2. Presence of water flow patterns: water-flow patterns are rare on this site.
-They may occur immediately following a high intensity convention storm and on slopes greater than 15 percent.
+- 1. Number and extent of rills: rills are rare on this site.
+If rills are present, they are likely to occur immediately following wildfire and a high intensity convection storm.
+Sandy surface texture will limit rill development. - 2.
+Presence of water flow patterns: water-flow patterns are rare on this site.
+They may occur immediately following a high intensity convention storm.
 If they occur, they are short and disrupted by cool season grasses and tall shrubs and are not extensive.
 Water infiltration is generally rapid for the site. - 3.
 Number and height of erosional pedestals or terracettes: both are rare on this site. - 4.
 Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available for this site.
-On sites in mid-seral status, bare ground is expected to be about 50-60%.
+On sites in mid-seral status, bare ground is expected to be about 50-60 percent.
 This site is naturally unstable due to sandy surface textures particularly following a wildfire. - 5.
 Number of gullies and erosion associated with gullies: none.

-6. Extent of wind scoured, blowouts and/or depositional areas: wind scour and deposition areas can occur on this site, particularly following a wildfire.
-Deposition will be noticeable in the crowns of bunchgrasses and at the base of shrubs.
-7. Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 2 feet following a significant run-off event or further with wind.
-Coarse litter generally does not move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): values average 3 to 5 but needs to be tested.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): structure is single grain or granular to strong medium platy.
-Soil organic matter (SOM) ranges from 0.2 to 2 percent.
-The A or A1 horizon is typically 2 to 7 inches thick.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
-Tall shrubs accumulate snow in the interspaces.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: tall shrubs Other: perennial forbs Additional: shallow rooted perennial bunchgrasses 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Wyoming big sagebrush will become decadent in the absence of fire and ungulate grazing.
-Grass and forb mortality will occur as tall shrubs increase.
-14. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 5-10 percent to a depth of <0.1 inches.
+- Extent of wind scoured, blowouts and/or depositional areas: wind-scour and deposition areas can occur on this site particularly following a wildfire.
+Old depositions will be noticeable in the crowns of bunchgrasses and at the base of shrubs. - 7.
+Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 2 feet following a significant run-off event or further with wind.
+Coarse litter generally does not move. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): values average 1 to 2 but needs to be tested. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): structure is weak fine granular to single grain and massive.
+Soil organic matter (SOM) ranges from 2 to 4 percent.
+Surface color is usually very dark grayish brown.
+The A or A1 horizon is typically 4 to 8 inches thick. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
+Tall shrubs accumulate snow in the interspaces. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: cool season deep-rooted perennial bunchgrasses

+Sub-dominant: tall shrubs

+Other: perennial forbs

+Additional: shallow rooted bunchgrasses

+- Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): mountain big sagebrush and antelope bitterbrush will become decadent in the absence of fire and ungulate grazing.
+Grass and forb mortality will occur as tall shrubs increase. - 14.
+Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 5-10 percent to a depth of <0.1 inches.
 Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.